gesellkammer/csoundengine/docs/index.rst

 csoundengine - Documentation
 ============================

-**csoundengine** is a library to run and control a csound process for realtime or offline sound processing.
+**csoundengine** is a library to run and control a `csound <https://csound.com>`_ process for **realtime** or **offline** sound processing.

+Interaction with *csound* is through its API using `ctypes bindings <https://csound.com/docs/ctcsound/>`_ See the `Csound FLOSS manual <https://flossmanual.csound.com/introduction/preface>`_ to learn more about csound and its syntax and run examples online

-The source code of this package lives in https://github.com/gesellkammer/csoundengine
+The source code of this package is hosted at https://github.com/gesellkammer/csoundengine

 .. image:: assets/jupyter-session-1.png
   :alt: Jupyter Session 1